aiidateam/aiida-quantumespresso-hp/docs/source/tutorials/index.md

 - installed the SSSP pseudopotential family ([see instructions](installation-setup-pseudopotentials))
 :::

-In this section you will find some tutorials that you will guide you through how to use the aiida-quantumespresso-hp plugin, from **zero** to **hero**!
+In this section you will find some tutorials that you will guide you through how to use the aiida-hubbard plugin, from **zero** to **hero**!
 We strongly recommend to start from the first one and work your way up with the other ones.

 Go to one of the tutorials!